Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 For breakfast, brunch or lunch Pain Quotidien and Bagels and Beans are safe bets.
 For something more Dutch and with huge charm, head to The Bakkerswinkel – there are a few branches of this total institution beloved by Amsterdam mamas in the city but the Westerpark branch is by far the largest and absolutely perfect for kids – lots to explore in the area afterwards as well.
 Ask our two and they’d probably send you straight to the home of Amsterdam’s best unicorn shakes by way of Corner Bakery.
 Other favourites include the airy art deco CT Coffee and Coconuts or the very pink Sticky Fingers.

-Perhaps best of all is the unfortunately named Dignita – but don’t let that put you off!
-The original is in the Old South part of town at the bottom corner of the Vondelpark but give that a miss and go instead to the gorgeous Hoftuin garden in the Plantage area.
+Perhaps best of all is the unfortunately named Dignita– but don’t let the name put you off!
+The original is in the Old South part of town at the bottom corner of the Vondelpark but give that a miss and make tracks to the gorgeous Hoftuin garden in the Plantage area.
 It’s an incredibly cool and popular place for amazing grown-up brunch and what’s more it’s fantastic for kids.
-The lovely menu includes kids’ specials with items including the wonderful sounding “Kids’ Fluffy” or hot chocolate made from “Tony’s Chocolonely” (which is Amsterdam’s best chocolate).
+The lovely menu includes kids’ specials with items including the wonderful sounding “Kids’ Fluffy” or hot chocolate made from “Tony’s Chocolonely” (Amsterdam’s best chocolate).
 The Vondelpark branch has a small play area and the Hoftuin has a fabulous garden for kids to roam free.
 Overcome the name and give it a chance.

 When it comes to cafe’s (and cake) all Amsterdam’s parks have lovely local cafe’s where the food is reliable and kids are incredibly well served.
 The Blauwe Theehuis in the Vondelpark is legendary as is the Groot Melkhuis with its playground outside but all the parks have their own special spots to settle down for a break.